 This data will become the default data for your product and will display for all the variations.
 The information specific to each variation is added when it’s added.

 Each variation will have its own unique SKU and each variation can have its own images, pricing, description, stock and shipping information.

-Please Note: There is no need to add a price to the parent product.
-The Parent Product will become a container for the children products.
+Please Note: There is no need to add a Price to the parent product.
+The parent product will become a container for the child products.

 Scroll to the “Variations” section in the product management page and click “Add New Variation”.

 Create a child product SKU (in this instance, we just placed an underscore and the qty for easy management.)

 Add details and Specifics for your new product variation.
 The Specifics you enter will generate the drop down menu selections on your web shop front end.